JakubSzark/seattleu-nursing-pwa/README.md

 # Seattle U. C.M.S
-Time Management PWM made for the Seattle University Nursing School
+Time Management PWA made for the Seattle University Nursing School

 ## Description
 This is a <strong>work-in-progress</strong> app in charge of time clocking and scheduling for Seattle University.
 The current system in-place uses Microsoft Forms to record work times, which is quite lackluster.
 The aim of this project is to improve upon the current system.